Woman in contemplative moment by window, representing the reflective journey of perimenopause

 Keep a record of your symptoms to identify patterns and share with your doctor.

-Evidence-based books and articles to deepen your understanding of perimenopause.
+Evidence-based books, podcasts, and resources to deepen your understanding.

 You deserve to feel like yourself again.